dwyl/phoenix-ecto-append-only-log-example/README.md

 _Most_ functional programming languages
 (_e.g: Elixir, Elm, Lisp, Haskell, Clojure_)
-have an "_immutable data_" paradigm;
+have an "_immutable data_" pattern;
 data is always "transformed" never _mutated_.
-This makes it _much faster_ to build reliable/predictable apps
+This makes it _much faster_ to build reliable/predictable apps.
-because debugging apps is considerably easier when state is _always_ known.
+Code is simpler and debugging is considerably easier when state is _always_ known and never over-written.

 The "immutable data" principal in the Elm Architecture is what enables the